Willis Creek Slot Canyon | Hike Overview

 First slot canyon

-Your first reward comes less than half a mile into the hike!
-The first slot canyon is the shortest and widest, but still quite impressive – the views only get better as you continue towards the Willis Creek Narrows.
+The first slot canyon is located less than half a mile from the trailhead.
+It’s the shortest and widest, but still quite impressive.
+The views only get better as you continue towards Willis Creek Narrows.

 At this point, you may encounter water in the canyon.
-As you can see below, there was still a thick layer of ice throughout the canyon when we hiked in late March, making for a rather slow going hike!
+As you can see above, there was still a thick layer of ice throughout the canyon when we hiked in late March, making for a rather slow-going hike!

 Bypassing the drop off

 The majority of the Willis Creek Slot Canyon hike is very flat and easy to navigate.
-However, there is one obstacle to be aware of – the wash leads up to a steep drop off into a small slot canyon.
-Keep an eye out for a bypass trail to the right hand side of the wash that leads you safely around the drop.
+However, there is one obstacle to be aware of: the wash leads up to a steep drop-off into a small slot canyon.
+You do NOT need to try to climb down into the canyon.
+Instead, keep an eye out for a bypass trail to the right that leads safely around.

 It looked like some hikers had also tried to take a ledge along the canyon wall to the left, but we found the trail to the right to be safer and easier.